IKIM-Essen/ClusterDocs/docs/course/class-07-nextflow.md

 ## 3. Start the controller in tmux

-After release, connect to an RCC interactive node (a `shellhost`) and create a persistent terminal session.
-Do not start this controller on the preceding SSH gateway or inside a compute-worker allocation:
+Connect to an RCC shellhost and create a persistent terminal session, or start the controller inside an allocation-backed interactive session.
+Do not start this controller on the preceding SSH gateway or inside an ordinary batch-worker
+allocation:

 ```bash
 tmux new -s nextflow